Warrant of Arrest Out for Wanjigi, Wife Over Fraudulent Acquisition of Westlands Land

 The officers, Wanjigi said, declined to talk to his lawyers and instead ordered that he accompanies them to record a statement without disclosing what the matter was about.

-“This evening at around 9.30 we were told that CID are at the gate.
+“This evening at around 9.30 we were told that CID is at the gate.
 They were asked what they want and they said they just want me.
 They were asked whether they can see a lawyer and they said no,” said Wanjigi.

-He has since blamed ODM leader Raila Odinga and President Uhuru Kenyatta for his wooes.
+He has since blamed ODM leader Raila Odinga and President Uhuru Kenyatta for his woes.

 “I tend to believe that it has a lot to do with what I said over the weekend and maybe they have some information of the kind of campaign I intend to launch.
 But this weekend I was very clear about various personalities and it seems to be making some of my friends very uncomfortable,” he said.